 So when you get an email that says Hotmail, or PayPal, your bank, or someone else you do business with needs your password, it is a thief, not your bank, not PayPal, not EBay, not, Hotmail or Gmail, it is a thief.
 There isn’t a problem with your account.
 They are not updating their security systems, and it didn’t come from where you thought it did.

 A common attack is for a person to call an employee and claim to be from helpdesk.
-The conversation progresses and they claim to need your password, or they need you to change your password to one they provide you.
+The conversation progresses and the caller claims to need your password, or they need you to change your password to one they provide you.
 Changing your password to something someone else provides you is the same thing as telling someone else your password.

 OK, there are exceptions to every rule, but if there is an exception to this rule, be very, very alert.
 For example, there may be a rare situation where IT at your workplace needs your password to help you resolve an issue.
-First off, in this case you initiated contact with IT, not the other way around.
-The second thing to know is that even if it is a rare, but legitimate need for your password, as soon as the problem is resolved you change your password.
-Not 30 minutes after the problem is resolved, not a day after, but immediately after the problem is resolved you change your password.
+First off, IT needs to find a better solution.
+If IT really does need your password then you should have call IT and not the other way around.
+Once It has finished helping you, change your password immediately.
+Not 30 minutes after the problem is resolved, not a day after, not 3 minutes after, but immediately after the problem is resolved you change your password.
 Competent IT professionals do not want to know your password any longer than may rarely be required.

 If you click on a link and it takes you to a login page, don’t do it.
 This is the most common type of phishing attack and is equally successful against high level executives as it is against a grandparent using a computer for the first time.
 The real travesty is that millions of times each day socially irresponsible sites like Facebook and LinkedIn teach people to become victims of phishing attacks.